EFI-training/Digital-Method-of-the-Month/DMM Docs/LLMs.md

 > Performance depends partly on the quantity, quality and representation of a language or domain in training and post-training data, and performance can vary substantially across languages.

 The folllowing report is a good resource for understanding more; [On the Opportunities and Risks of Foundation Models](https://crfm.stanford.edu/report).

+There are efforts in extracting explainability from complex and opaque models here is a great walkthrough looking at whether LLMs can explain their internal mechanisms: [Interactive visual walkthrough] (https://pair.withgoogle.com/explorables/patchscopes/)

 ## Tool not Oracle
 Arvind Narayanan and Sayash Kapoor's work provides a particularly useful perspective here.
 Their broader argument encourages us to analyse AI as technology embedded within human institutions and workflows rather than treating AI systems as autonomous sources of intelligence or authority.